AartiBisht9666/Aarti/README.md

 <h2> 🧠 Fun Fact</h2>

-<p>When I'm not analyzing data, you can find me exploring new tech trends, reading research papers, or designing data visualizations!</p>
+When I'm not analyzing data, you can find me exploring new tech trends, reading research papers, or designing data visualizations!

 <hr color="blue">